Autodesk Account Basics | Billing and Orders | Retired Products and Plans

 |Infrastructure Map Server (AIMS)

-Between January 7, 2018 and December 31, 2018, Esri will provide, at no-cost, ArcGIS Enterprise Standard and ArcGIS Desktop Standard software, access to free training and Living Atlas of the World content to get you started with ArcGIS.
-This is a free, one-time offer for the licence and the licence will fall under Esri’s standard maintenance programme the following year.
+Between January 7, 2018, and December 31, 2018, Esri will provide, at no-cost, ArcGIS Enterprise Standard and ArcGIS Desktop Standard software, access to free training and Living Atlas of the World content to get you started with ArcGIS.
+This is a free, one-time offer for the license, and the license will fall under Esri’s standard maintenance program the following year.

 |Autodesk Infrastructure Map Server End of Life FAQ